This is a story about push-ups and how they changed one woman's life by igniting a fire she didn't realize needed oxygen.

 She did them every day and never missed her streak.
 She was up to 25 and feeling stronger.
 She started noticing her arms being toned, was making muscle poses in the mirror and telling people about push-ups.
 Within a month she was alternating days with diamond or triceps push-ups.

-Feeling stronger translated into more confidence.
+Feeling stronger translated to more confidence.
 Making muscles is a power pose and helps us feel more assertive.

 Around this time I asked her to read the book Presence: Bring Your Boldest Self to Your Biggest Challenges by Amy Cuddy, about how our posture affects us physically and mentally.
 The results were profound, and she put them into action immediately in her life.

 She was fortunate enough to have an adjustable standing desk, which others in the company had begged for and not received, but never used it.
 I asked her to spend 30 minutes four times a day at the desk in the standing position.
-She was embarrassed and self-conscious at first, but eventually, it became her standard to stand about half the day.
+She was embarrassed and self-conscious at first, but eventually it has become her standard to stand about half the day.

 Standing increases productivity by creating a sense of urgency.
 It tells the brain “I”m working,” whereas sitting is leisurely.
 Sitting puts her in a weak position when people stop in the office and make requests.